Louisiana’s Female Homicide Rate Inches Downward,

 LCADV’s Domestic Violence Disaster Fund is a dedicated fund that helps Louisiana’s domestic violence shelters keep survivors safe in the face of a natural disaster.

 When disaster strikes, the Disaster Fund helps shelters:

 cover other necessary disaster-related expenses

-You can help domestic violence survivors weather the storm in safety.
-Please donate today.
+You can help domestic violence survivors weather the storm in safety by donating today by clicking here!

-Louisiana Coalition Against Domestic Violence is dedicated to bringing about change in our institutions, laws, politics, attitudes, and beliefs which will allow individuals to live free of violence.
-Our work depends on the generosity of people like you.
+The Louisiana Coalition Against Domestic Violence (LCADV) is a statewide network of programs, organizations, and individuals who share the goal of ending domestic violence in Louisiana.
+LCADV empowers its members and communities through advocacy, education, resource development, and technical assistance.
+LCADV is dedicated to bringing about change in our institutions, laws, politics, attitudes, and beliefs which will allow individuals to live free of violence.

 Notice is hereby given of the availability of federal funds through the Office of Violence Against Women (OVW), housed in the U.S. Department of Justice, OJP.

 The Louisiana Commission on Law Enforcement (LCLE) administers and allocates these funds through the Louisiana Coalition Against Domestic Violence.

 The total amount available to the domestic violence programs is $278,424.

 Complete Notice of Funding Opportunity, application materials and instructions for